ahadik/git_mover/README.md

   `--sourceRoot [SOURCEROOT], -sr [SOURCEROOT]`: The GitHub domain to migrate from.
 Defaults to https://www.github.com.
 For GitHub enterprise customers, enter the domain for your GitHub installation.

   `--destinationRoot [DESTINATIONROOT], -dr [DESTINATIONROOT]`: The GitHub domain to migrate to.
 Defaults to https://www.github.com.
 For GitHub enterprise customers, enter the domain for your GitHub installation.

+  `--destinationToken [DESTINATIONTOKEN], -dt [DESTINATIONTOKEN]`: Your personal access token for the destination account, if you are migrating between different GitHub installations.

+  `--destinationUserName [DESTINATIONUSERNAME], -dun [DESTINATIONUSERNAME]`: Username (email address) for destination account, if you are migrating between different GitHub installations.

   `--milestones, -m`: Toggle on Milestone migration.